MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 ## Configuration

-To alter the portals behavior you can change the solution settings.
+To alter the behavior of the portal you can make changes in the solution settings area.
 You can alter the following portal behavior:

-- Allow self registration
+- Allow self-registration
 - Allow unauthenticated users to self-screen
 - Allow authenticated users to add guests or create passes for guests/dependents.